 What you can do

-Join the Control arms movement and ask the member states of the United Nations to deliver a strong and effective Arms Trade Treaty (ATT) to help save lives, prevent human rights abuses, and protect the livelihoods of people around the world:
+Join the Control arms movement and ask the member states of the United Nations to sign up to and ratify the Arms Trade Treaty (ATT) to help save lives, prevent human rights abuses, and protect the livelihoods of people around the world:

 - Follow @Controlarms and @Oxfam on Twitter

-- Share the latest blogs on the Arms Trade Treaty
+- Share the latest blogs on conflicts and disasters

 - Read the latest reports on the Arms Trade Treaty